What is Fostering?

-A home environment is best for their health and wellbeing.
+A home environment is best for their health and well-being.
 Fostering cats and dogs allows them to thrive in a home environment and practice forming bonds with their caregivers.

 For pets who have been waiting longer for adoption, foster caregivers can help reassure adopters that these pets are a good fit for a home and speak to the type of home or family that would be the best match for the pet.

-OPHS staff work with volunteer foster caregivers so that in foster care, cats and kittens, dogs and puppies get love, care and the comforts of home so their future life can start on the right paw.
+OPHS staff work with volunteer caregivers so that in foster care, cats and kittens, dogs and puppies get love, care and the comforts of home so their future life can start on the right paw.

 Experienced OPHS foster caregivers provide temporary care to animals who are recovering from illness or injury, or who need socialization support.
 Caregivers may also provide care for stray or surrendered senior cats and dogs, many who have lost owners that can no longer care for them.
-OPHS also seeks foster caregivers that have a heart for hospice pets at the time when they most need a quiet and loving home.
+OPHS also seeks caregivers that have a heart for hospice pets at the time when they most need a quiet and loving home.

-With the help of our amazing volunteer foster families, OPHS' foster program cares for hundreds of homeless animals each year.
+With the help of our amazing volunteer families, OPHS' foster program cares for hundreds of homeless animals each year.
 Plus, fostering makes room at the shelter for more animals who need help.
 You don't have to be an expert to join our team.
 If you've got a love of animals, a willingness to learn, and a little extra room in your heart and home, we can help with the rest!

-How to Become a Foster Volunteer
+How to Become a Volunteer

-If you have companion animals of your own at home, all must be:
+- If you have companion animals of your own at home, all must be:

 - Spayed or neutered

 - Able to be physically separated in your home from the foster animals.
 (The length of isolation period varies based on the needs of the individual foster animals.)